 Taxi cabs haven't quite become a thing of the past.
 But, they are feeling the squeeze thanks to a growing number of services that have made everything from rides to food as easy as a 'tap of the button'.

-Here's a breakdown of some of the top ride-hailing apps in the world and how they started.
+Here's a breakdown of some of the top ride-booking apps in the world and how they started.

 A couple of months later, Uber unveils its "UberX" feature, which allows users to hail cheaper cars.